Yehuda Leib Tsirelson

-Yehuda Leib Tsirelson (1859 in Kozelets, Chernihiv Oblast – 1941 in Kishinev, Soviet Union) was the Chief Rabbi of Bessarabia, a member of the Romanian parliament, and a prominent Jewish leader and posek.
+Yehuda Leib Tsirelson (24 December 1859 – 6 July 1941) was the Chief Rabbi of Bessarabia, a member of the Romanian parliament, and a prominent Jewish leader and posek.

 Biography

 Yehuda Leib Tsirelson was the son of the Rabbi of Kozelets, Moishe Chayim.
 He was considered a prodigy at a young age and became the Rabbi of Priluki at the age of nineteen.
 During that time he began writing for various periodicals in Hebrew, Yiddish and Russian.
 His articles dealt mainly with ongoing Jewish issues, mostly of a political nature.

 Zionist activism

 In 1898 he participated in the first all-Russian Zionist conference in Warsaw.
 At first he supported the Mizrachi movement and Zionism but later he became disappointed with the movement and left it, turning less moderate in his views.

 Rabbinic career

 From 1880 he served as a rabbi in Poltava until in 1908 he was appointed religious and crown rabbi of Kishinev.
 In 1911 he was one of the signatories of a letter by 300 prominent Russian Rabbis against the antisemitic Beilis affair case.
 That same year he received the title of honorable citizen of Russian Empire.
 In 1912 he was among a core group of Jewish leaders and Rabbis who laid the foundation for the Agudat Israel movement.
 In 1918 Bessarabia became part of Romania and Rabbi Tsirelson was nominated Chief Rabbi of the whole Bessarabia.
 He developed there a Jewish educational system, beginning from kindergarten and ending with yeshiva.
 Many prominent rabbis, including future Rabbis of Rîbnița (Rabbi Chaim Zanvl Abramowitz) and Bohush, studied in his yeshiva.
 After the Soviet Union collapsed, the new Kishinev yeshiva was established in the building of the old one.